Abstract submission closed

 Cavendish Conference Centre, London

-MCLOSA welcomes abstracts from trainees and consultants working in the area of ocular surface disease.
+MCLOSA welcomes abstracts from trainee, SAS and consultant grade doctors as well as optometrists working in the area of ocular surface disease.

-Only Clinical Research Fellows or Ophthalmology Trainees working in the area of ocular surface disease will be eligible to be considered for the Bron Award of £500.
+Only Clinical Research Fellows, Ophthalmology Trainees or Trainee level Research Optometrists working in the area of ocular surface disease will be eligible to be considered for the Bron Award of £500.

 Abstracts should be submitted as structured abstracts, to CLAE style.